Marla Maples Cheated On Donald Trump With Michael Bolton, Says FBI Report

 “So what happens is, I say, ‘What the f**k is going on?’
 I do a Trump number on her.
 All-enveloping.
 I call her.
 She says, ‘How could you have left me the way you did?’
 She decides to go to Hawaii with me instead of to Europe with Michael Bolton.
 I’ve left her twice.
 But she drops him and comes back to me.”

-But Jones refutes much of this information, says The Daily Mail, and says that it was another cheating scandal that ended the short-lived marriage of Donald Trump and Marla Maples.
+But Jones refutes much of this information, reports The Daily Mail, and says that it was another cheating scandal that ended the short-lived marriage of Donald Trump and Marla Maples.
 Jones claims that it was an affair between Maples and one of Trump’s bodyguards that triggered the president’s second divorce.